everestial/TestSwitchErrors/README.md

-### This file is used for testing switcherror while doing haplotype phasing using PhaseExtender.
+### This tutorial is used for doing haplotype phasing using [PhaseExtender](https://github.com/everestial/phase-Extender).
+It also compares the phase quality of the haplotype produced against haplotype produced by ShapeIT.
-##### Note: Parts of this tutorial can also be used as a method for running initial phaseExtension (and then recursive phaseExtension) with ReadBackPhased data.
+##### Note: Parts of this tutorial can also be used as a method for doing recursive phaseExtension with ReadBackPhased data (Starting from Step 03).

-### General goal of the tutorial:
+### Specific goal of the tutorial:
 Infer haplotype of the HapMap Sample (NA12891 from b36) using **phaseExtender** and test the phase quality using switcherror metrices.
-The phasing quality is then compared to phasing reported by **ShapeIT**.
+The reported phased haplotype from several several **phaseExtender** runs is then compared to phased haplotype reported by **ShapeIT**.

-### Step 01: Check metrices of the inputfiles.
-This is covered under the tutorial that runs haplotype phasing for sample (NA12891) using **ShapeIT**.

 **Required files:** Same files used with "ShapeIT".
 The zipped file is available as [HapMap3_r2_b36_2009.zip](https://github.com/everestial/TestSwitchErrors/blob/master/HapMap3_r2_b36_2009.zip)
   - We need three types of file: Haps/Sample/Legend